DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 - Any spell that has a duration should have a VFX for the duration of that spell.

+- For any ribbon or trail, we should stray away from having the ribbon be perfectly straight.
+It should have some erratic motion to it.

 # Art Style of VFX

 - It's all magic